Introduction

 Measuring with a Caliper

-- Positioning: Open the jaws of the caliper wide enough to accommodate the screw.
+- Positioning: Open the caliper jaws wide enough to fit the screw comfortably.

-- Placement: Place the screw between the caliper jaws, ensuring that one jaw is at the tip of the screw and the other is under or over (depending on head type) the head.
+- Placement: Insert the screw between the jaws, positioning one jaw at the tip and the other at the appropriate point beneath or above the head.

-- Reading: Close the jaws gently but firmly around the screw and read the measurement from the scale.
-This gives you an accurate length from tip to head.
+- Reading: Gently close the jaws around the screw and read the measurement from the scale, which will provide the length from tip to head.

 Measuring with a Ruler

-If a caliper isn’t available, a ruler can suffice for quick measurements.
-Here’s how:
+If a caliper isn’t available, a ruler can be used for quick measurements.
+Here’s how to do it:

-- Alignment: Lay the screw flat against a ruler.
+- Alignment: Place the screw flat against the ruler.

-- Starting Point: Align one end of the ruler with either:
+- Starting Point: Align one end of the ruler with:

 - The top of a flat or countersunk head screw